wlcrs/huawei_solar/README.md

 **Connection**

-This integration supports two connection modes to SUN2000 inverters:
+This integration supports two connection modes to Huawei solar devices:
-- direct serial connection to the RS485A1 and RS485B1 pins of the COM port
+- direct serial connection to the RS485A1 and RS485B1 pins of the COM port of SUN2000 inverters
 - network connection

 Detailed information can be found on the ['Connecting to the inverter' Wiki-page](https://github.com/wlcrs/huawei_solar/wiki/Connecting-to-the-inverter)

+> [!NOTE]
+> Modbus devices only support **one connection at a time**.
+>
+> Make sure that nothing else is trying to connect to your Huawei solar installation.
+> Otherwise the connection from this integration to your installation will constantly be interrupted.

 **Firmware**